linuxboot/heads-wiki/Clean-the-ME-firmware.md

 ```

 After that, you got your new, cleaned up version of the ME firmware inside clean_flash.bin
-Flash it back on the SPI and you're good to go :)
+Flash it back on the SPI:

+`sudo ~/flashrom/flashrom -w clean_flash.bin --programmer ch341a_spi`

+You're now good to go :)